Fon people: Slavery, Bight of Benin

 The Fon people did not invent slavery in Africa, nor did they have a monopoly on slavery nor exclusive slave trading activity.
 The institution of slavery long predates the origins of the Fon people in the Aja kingdom and the formation of the kingdom of Dahomey.
 The sub-Saharan and the Red Sea region, states Herbert Klein – a professor of history, was already trading between 5,000 and 10,000 African slaves per year between 800 and 1600 CE, with a majority of these slaves being women and children.
 According to John Donnelly Fage – a professor of history specializing in Africa, a "slave economy was generally established in the Western and Central Sudan by about the fourteenth century at least, and had certainly spread to the coasts around the Senegal and in Lower Guinea by the fifteenth century".

 By the 15th century, Songhay Empire rulers to the immediate north of the Fon people, in the Niger River valley, were already using thousands of captured slaves for agriculture.
 The demand for slave labor to produce sugarcane, cotton, palm oil, tobacco and other goods in the plantations of European colonies around the globe had sharply grown between 1650 and 1850.
 The Bight of Benin was already shipping slaves in the late 17th century, before the Fon people expanded their kingdom to gain control of the coast line.
 The Fon rulers and merchants, whose powers were established on the Atlantic coast between 1700 and 1740, entered this market.
 The Fon people were divided on how to respond to the slave demand.
 Some scholars suggest that Fon people and Dahomey rulers expressed intentions to curtail or end slave trading, states Elizabeth Heath, but historical evidence affirms that the Benin coastline including the ports of the Dahomey rulers and the Fon people became one of the largest exporter of slaves.

+The kingdom of Dahomey, along with its neighbours' kingdoms of Benin and the Oyo Empire, engaged in slave raiding and trading into transatlantic slavery.
+The competition for captives, slaves and government revenues, amongst the African kingdoms, escalated the mutual justification and pressure.
+The captives were sold as slaves to the Europeans from the Bight of Benin (also called the Slave Coast), from the eighteenth to the nineteenth century.

+During the Atlantic Slave Trade, the Fon people were both victims and victimisers of other ethnic groups.
+Under vassalship to the Oyo Empire, Dahomey had to provide Oyo with slaves as annual tribute.
+Many of these slaves were Fon men, which altered the gender demographics of the Dahomeans, and resulted in their reliance on an all-female military unit, called the Agoji or Mino.
+Many of the Fon people, annually, enslaved by Oyo, were sold into the Atlantic Slave Trade.
+Criminals of Dahomey could also be exported to the New World, even if they were of the Fon people.